pospi/imthumb/README.md

 The following additional features are provided by ImThumb in addition to baseline timthumb functionality:

+* Extended image filters from the ImageMagick library.
+For a full list, see [this manpage](http://www.php.net/manual/en/class.imagick.php#imagick.imagick.methods) under the heading "*Image effects*".
 * Progressive JPEG encoding for better image load experience.
 Can be disabled by passing `p=0` to the script.
 * GIF images can be resized whilst retaining their transparent backgrounds.
 * Better compression of generated images and smaller filesizes.